magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 Now you need to get these settings into your code.
 We have a helpful command to do this, keep reading.

 ### Generate configuration management files {#config-management}
 If you are familiar with Magento, you may be concerned about how to get your configuration settings from your database in development to Staging and Production.
-Previously, you had to copy down on paper or Excel all of your configuration settings to enter them manually in another environment.
+Previously, you had to copy down on paper or a file all of your configuration settings to enter them manually in another environment.
 Or you may have dumped your database and push that data to another environment.

 {{site.data.var.ece}} provides a set of two [Configuration Management]({{ page.baseurl }}cloud/live/sens-data-over.html) commands that export configuration settings from your environment into a file.
 These commands are only available for **{{site.data.var.ece}} 2.1.4 and later**.